JaKooLit/Fedora-Hyprland/config/hypr/HelpFile.md

-TO CLOSE THIS DOCUMENT - Super q or Super Shift q or CTRL q
+TO CLOSE THIS DOCUMENT - Super q or Super Shift q or if vim, press esc :q!